Saloni-Bio-info/GSE255074-cfRNA-TB-Biomarker-Analysis-/README.md

 ## Acknowledgements

-This analysis was carried out as part of a summer internship at the **Indian Institute of Technology (IIT) Hyderabad**.
+This analysis was carried out as part of summer internship at the **Indian Institute of Technology Hyderabad**.